• Skip to main content

 The furniture used inside the Dolmabahce Palace was imported from France.
 The magnificent crystal chandeliers were brought from England.
 Talented masters and painters from Italy also decorated the walls of the palace.
 The infrastructure of the palace was equipped with the latest techniques of the 19th century.

-Dolmabahce Palace Entry Fee 2024
+Dolmabahce Palace Entry Fee 2025

-Dolmabahce Palace Tickets Online
+Skip-The-Line Dolmabahce Palace Tickets

-You may browse Skip The Line Dolmabahce Palace Tickets from here which is really reasonable!
-Tickets are sold under the guarantee of GetYourGuide, an international company.
+These online tickets are sold under the guarantee of GetYourGuide, an international company.
 Easy cancellation with a FULL REFUND up to 24 hours in advance.

-Dolmabahce Palace Opening Hours 2024
+Dolmabahce Palace Opening Hours 2025

 There may be changes in the entrance hours of the museums in Istanbul.
 Before going to the museum, I recommend you to visit the official website of the palace and review the latest situation.